Emacs script pitfalls

 As much as we all love Emacs Lisp, it’s not a language that we should use for scripting or independent programs.
 Emacs Lisp is not an independent language and runtime environment.
 It’s tied to Emacs, and Emacs is an interactive text editor first and foremost.

 Don’t get your hands dirty.
 Instead, just use any of the plenty of other languages that are available, eg, Python, Ruby or whatever.
 If you want a Lisp, use Common Lisp.
-Even better, put your hands on a decent functional language such as OCaml or Haskell.
+Or try Rust for a change.